optimisticlucio/skulk/rulebook.md

 There are mechanics which are mentioned often in cards, or were mentioned before in the instructions.
 For clarity, here's what they mean.

 - **Draw a Card:** Take a card from your deck and place it in your hand.
 If your deck is empty, take your discard pile, shuffle it, and place it face down as your new deck.
+If your discard pile is also empty, you don't draw a card.
 - **Acquire Fear**: Take the listed amount of Fear Tokens and place them near you.
 These tokens are used mostly to purchase new cards.
 - **Inflict [X] Suspicion:**: Move the Suspicion Marker [X] spaces towards the opponent's side.
 If the card says to self-inflict, move that amount of spaces towards your side.
 - **Bury a Card:** Move a card to the Graveyard, a face-up pile of cards which is visible to everyone in the game.
 Everyone interacts with the same Graveyard.